technofocus-pte/buildmoderniseaiappsdepth/Use case 06/Usecase06.md

 ![A screenshot of a computer Description automatically generated](./media/image50.png)

-1. Click on Code , select the branch created for this lab and click on **Delete**.
+6. Click on Code , select the branch created for this lab and click on **Delete**.

 ![A screenshot of a computer Description automatically generated](./media/image51.png)

-2. Confirm the branch deletion by clicking on **Delete** button.
+7. Confirm the branch deletion by clicking on **Delete** button.

 ![A screenshot of a computer Description automatically generated](./media/image52.png)

+>**Summary:**:This use case walks you through deploying a chat application with PostgreSQL and OpenAI on Azure, focusing on cloud-based application deployment and management. you’ve set up the development environment, installed necessary tools like Azure CLI, configured Azure resources using Azure Developer CLI, and deployed the application to Azure Container Apps.